rak-n-rok/Krake/README.md

 **Attention:** If you have installed both kind and minikube this command would list both configurations.
 You then should remove the kind configuration.

-Here you can see an example configuration of minikube for Krake.
+Here you can see an example configuration of minikube for Krake:

 ```bash
 apiVersion: v1